railsware/js-routes/Readme.md

 end
 ```

-Or make a more dynamic configuration in JavaScript, but only specific options support the possibility of such configuration(see the list below):
+Or dynamically in JavaScript, although not all configuration options are supported:

 ``` js
 Routes.configure({